General Trias: Geography

 General Trias is an inland city of Cavite located 33 km southwest of Manila and 23 km from Imus.
 It straddles the northeastern part of the province.
 The city is surrounded by the municipalities of Rosario and Noveleta in the north, by Tanza and Trece Martires in the west, by Amadeo in the south, Silang in the southeast, and the cities of Dasmariñas and Imus to the east.
 General Trias has a total land area of 81.46 sqkm.

 Climate

-Unlike the tropical weather of its lowlands and lower highlands, the upland villages of Panungyanan and Javalera enjoy tropical highland weather due to their nearness to Tagaytay and Amadeo, which is south of the city.
+Unlike the tropical weather of its lowlands and lower highlands, the upland villages of Panungyanan and Javalera enjoy tropical highland weather due to their proximity to Tagaytay and Amadeo, which is south of the city.